LabunskyA/labunsky.info/running/skechers/index.md

 ### MStrike

 Stands for "midfoot strike".
-At first, supposed to create a better foot strike with rubber between EVA layers acting like a spring, preceding plated shoes by quite a margin.
-But that is in the past.
-Today it marks Skechers outsoles with dual-density midsoles.
-The difference is marginal in most cases, so whatever.
+At first, supposed to create a better foot strike with rubber between EVA layers, preceding plated shoes by quite a margin.
+Now it is usually implemented through the material with a different density (EVA / TPU / Pebax) close to the foot.
+Provides no additional support.
+Not sure if it helps or not, but it is there.

+### Plates

+Apart from the MStrike in base models, there is a somewhat different version of a carbon plate in Speed Elite.
+It is placed on the forefoot, and on the forefoot only.
+Therefore does not provide any stability and support - only bounce.
+This tactic saves some weight and promotes high-angle forefoot (>11*) strikes.
+Very light and fast, more suitable for the shorter runs.

 ### Everyday upper